 This category is weighted at 10% on the CLDF.
-Employee received three (3) points in this area and contends that her yearly performance evaluations are inconsistent with the statements contained within the CLDF.
-Per Title 5, DCMR §1503.2, this category and Employee's performance "significant relevant contributions, accomplishments, or performance (emphasis added).
+Employee received zero (0) points in this area and contends that his yearly performance evaluations are inconsistent with the statements contained within the CLDF.
+Per Title 5, DCMR §1503.2, this category requires